seongcho1/CarND-Kidnapped-Vehicle-Project/README.md

 The particle filter has passed the current grading code in the simulator as you can see in the figure below.

-The things the grading code is looking for are:

-1. **Accuracy**: This criteria is checked automatically when you do ./run.sh in the terminal.
-If the output says "Success!
-Your particle filter passed!" then it means you’ve met this criteria.

-2. **Performance**: This criteria is checked automatically when you do ./run.sh in the terminal.
-If the output says "Success!
-Your particle filter passed!" then it means you’ve met this criteria.

 ![in success criteria](./img/5success.png)

 <div align="center">captured from udacity carnd simulator